 - Broward County had the second-highest number of reported auto accidents in the State of Florida, with over 41,000 reported accidents.

 - Auto accidents in Broward County resulted in over 24,000 injuries and 225 fatalities.

 - In Fort Lauderdale alone, there were over 5,400 car crashes and 26 fatalities.

 With high tourism and a reputation as a spring break destination, South Florida poses many risks for drivers.
 The 12 million tourists who visit annually tend to be unfamiliar with the roads.
 Additionally, driving under the influence of drugs and alcohol is persistent problem.
 Reckless and distracted driving are also common.

 Types of Impacts in Fort Lauderdale Car Crashes

 Car accidents can be the result of many different types of collisions.
-Some of the most common accidents in the Fort Lauderdale area include the following:
+Some of the most common accidents our Fort Lauderdale auto accident lawyers handle includes the following: